jake-47/stratum/README.md

 7. **Operational Sustainability**
    Stratum’s architecture is designed for long-term maintainability.
 Updates are made once.
 Builds are automated.
 Docs stay in sync.

----

 ## Motivation
 I'm not a dev.
 I'm not a designer.
 I'm a technical writer, a documentation specialist, if you will.
 It would've been nice if there was a ready-made solution out there, but I couldn't find any framework or theme that fully supports multi-audience conditional builds with macro logic, config generators, and styled content wrappers.
 Companies like Google or Stripe build similar frameworks _in-house_ on top of static site generators (SSGs) like Docusaurus, Hugo, Sphinx, Next.js** (with custom MDX pipelines).
 Stratum keeps you within MkDocs (fast, Markdown-native, great for non-devs), but doesn’t require multiple content trees.
 That’s its real advantage.
 So I used ChatGPT (OpenAI) and Claude (Anthropic) to build this.
-It wasn't all fun: https://x.com/litteralyme0_/status/1925478490381722084
+It [wasn't all fun](https://raw.githubusercontent.com/jake-47/stratum/main/assets/ai.mp4)!

 But man, *techmology*!